Table of Contents

 Apartment Security Management System

-6. What are the society NOC charges for a resale flat?
+6. What are the society NOC charges for a resale flat?toggle icon

 Society NOC charges for a resale flat are fees collected for issuing a no-objection certificate, confirming no dues and approving ownership transfer as per society bye laws and state cooperative housing rules.

-9. What do society bye laws say about the transfer of a flat?
+9. What do society bye laws say about the flat?toggle icon

 Society bye-laws for transfer of flat define the procedure, documents, approval process, and maximum transfer charges, ensuring the transfer complies with state cooperative housing laws and society regulations.